 If you’ve ever wondered how yoga can help those affected by cancer, then this is for you.
-With World Cancer Day coming up on Sunday 4 February, we asked yoga for cancer care specialiast, Barbara Gallani, for her thoughts.
+For Breast Cancer Awareness month in October, we asked yoga for cancer care specialiast, Barbara Gallani, for her thoughts.

 Many, many people are dealing with cancer: patients, carers, their families and friends, doctors, nurses, counsellors and therapists, researchers and nutritionists, make-up artists and designers of bras and head dresses… There is a whole world of pretty determined individuals devoting their professional life or free time to beating the illness and to providing support in any way they can.

 In my experience, I found that great support can be provided through yoga classes specially conceived for people affected by cancer.
 Such classes are developed with a strong awareness of the physical changes linked to cancer surgery and to different types of cancer treatments.